DrK-Lo/2017OAExp_Oysters/markdown_files/Transcriptomic/1A_Salmon_pipeline/README.md

 ```
 > quant_Salmon.sh /pathway/to/rawfiles /pathway/to/SalmonResultsDirectory /newFolderForResults
 ```

-Script needs three things
+Script needs three things:

     1) A complete pathway to folder with raw files
-	2) A pathway to the directory where salmon outputs are stored
+    2) A pathway to the directory where salmon outputs are stored.
     3) A **new** folder name that will be created in the directory to store outputs that are generated

 Bash Script of `quant_Salmon.sh` script
 ```